 For some time now, the words Wi-Fi and wireless broadband have been used to mean the same thing, which is grossly wrong.
 With the world evolving so fast in internet technologies, it’s only right that the correct nomenclature is used to prevent any confusion in the future.

-To begin with, Wi-Fi is a facility that uses radio waves to provide network connection to computers, smart phones, etc, within a restricted area.
+To begin with, Wi-Fi is a facility that uses radio waves to provide network connectivity to computers, smartphones, etc, within a restricted area.
 The term Wi-Fi stands for ‘wireless fidelity’ and uses a wireless access point or router to transmit signals through a WAP encryption.
-It uses LAN (local area network) technology and operates in an unlicensed spectrum over a short range, with the area covered being just up to a few limited meters, ideal or home or office use.
+It uses LAN (local area network) technology and operates in an unlicensed spectrum over a short range, with the area covered is just up to a few limited meters, ideal or home or office use.
 Wi-Fi is basically a local wireless network that you create using a router connected to the WAN port of your broadband modem.